Feel over the moon at one of Tucson’s newest curated lifestyle shops 🌙

 Pink Moon Mercantile officially opened on Sept.
 9, 2022, after about a nine-month delay due to permitting issues.

-Despite the delay, Senese made the best of it by sourcing plenty of items during the nine-month span to ensure a shop full of items by the time opening day came.
+Despite the delay, Senese made the best of it by sourcing plenty of items during the nine-month span to ensure a shop full of items by opening day.

 Now that the shop is up and running, you can find Senese’s daughter, Olivia, managing the storefront, in true family tradition.
 Senese takes anywhere between one to three trips a month to Tucson to check on the store.

-Since the store is relatively new, Senese’s focus remains on getting the word out about the shop and doing everything in her power to help it reach its full potential, online and in-person.
+Since the store is still relatively new, Senese is focused on spreading the word about the shop and doing everything in her power to help it reach its full potential, online and in-person.

 “One of my favorite things about being there is hearing people's reactions,” she said.
 “They just love it.
 It makes them feel so happy.
 People have said they want to live there.
 It's been overwhelmingly positive.
 It just gives me goosebumps, too, because it's so much hard work that goes into it.”

-Pink Moon Mercantile is located at 845 N. Park Ave, near Main Gate Square.
-Their hours are currently 10 a.m. to 6 p.m.
-Monday through Friday; 10 a.m. to 5 p.m., Saturday; and 10 a.m. to 3 p.m., Sunday.
+Pink Moon Mercantile is located at 845 N. Park Ave. in Main Gate Square.
+Hours are currently 10 a.m. to 6 p.m.
+Monday through Friday; 10 a.m. to 5 p.m.
+Saturday; and 10 a.m. to 3 p.m.
+Sunday.
 For more information, check out their website.